Al-ameen007/yasien99.github.io/content/authors/admin/_index.md

 I'm Yasien, a recent graduate from the Systems and Biomedical Engineering Department at Cairo University, Egypt.
 Currently, I am working as an AI Engineer at [Inspire for Solutions Developments](https://www.linkedin.com/company/inspire-for-solutions-development/) since August 2023.

-My areas of interest include Artificial Intelligence, Computer Vision, Image Processing, and Software Development. **My GPA is 3.5**, and I have an **IELTS score of 7.0**.
+My areas of interest include Artificial Intelligence, Computer Vision, Image Processing, and Sport Engineering. **My GPA is 3.5**, and I have an **IELTS score of 7.0**.

 <!-- All my academic documents can be find through the following link: [Academic Documents](https://drive.google.com/drive/folders/1J1sr18AcUmAz6W3MrIkWJ2xpWHlXXjSp?usp=sharing) -->